GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/builders/custom.md

 command.
 For example: `buildCommand: ./build.sh --flag={{ .SOME_FLAG }}` will replace `{{ .SOME_FLAG }}` with the value of
 the `SOME_FLAG` environment variable.

+**Artifact Dependency**

+You can define dependency on other artifacts using the `requires` keyword.
+Skaffold will provide each required artifact's built image as an environment variable keyed on the `alias` field that can be referenced directly in the build script.

+{{% readfile file="samples/builders/artifact-dependencies/custom-local.yaml" %}}

 #### Custom Build Script Locally

 In addition to these [environment variables](#contract-between-skaffold-and-custom-build-script)